+Most previous methods either assume the presence of reliable attribute information for labels \cite{romera2015embarrassingly} or directly use noisy word embeddings \cite{norouzi2013zero}.
+While some other methods make assumptions about the availability of unlabeled data during training \cite{li2015max}, when in fact, this is often not possible in the real world.
+On the other hand, semantic embeddings like word2vec \cite{mikolov2013efficient} and Glove \cite{pennington2014glove}, or more recently FastText \cite{bojanowski2017enriching} - while easy to obtain - are generally learned independently of the task at hand.
+Consequently, these embeddings are noisy, and therefore, can lead to inferior performance on the task at hand.
+Hence, we attempt to re-learn the label embeddings (obtained using word2vec on google news) \emph{explicitly} using task data, and refer to them as property embeddings.

-Previously proposed zero-shot classifiers use semantic embeddings to encode labels.
-In those systems the embedding is learned independently from the training samples.
-This is a gap we are bridging in this paper and we propose the use of what we call \emph{property embeddings}.
-First of all, there is a one-to-one correspondence between labels and properties so that the $i$-th label is associated with the $i$-th property vector.
-In addition, property embeddings encode label vectors so that similarities among labels in the original semantic space are preserved also in the property space.
-Finally, objects in the training space are to be described by means of these properties.
-This leads us to formulate the objective $J_s$ in Equation (\ref{eq:j11}) in which the first part ensures that the property embeddings $B$ can be learned from data $X$ using the model $W$, whereas the second part ensures that the similarities that existed between different classes in the original semantic space are maintained in the property space.
-The model seeks to balance as much as possible the contributions of these two terms while learning property embeddings.
-Although, multiple instances can have the same label and therefore, we take the average of the features for all such different instances that have the same label.
-We denote by $\mathcal{S}$ $(\mathcal{U})$ Set of seen (unseen) labels and the subscript $s$ $(u)$ refers to parameters corresponding to seen (unseen) labels.
-Here, $X \in \mathbb{R}^{|S|\times f}$, $W \in \mathbb{R}^{f\times n^{'}}$, $B_s \in \mathbb{R}^{|S|\times n^{'}}$, $B_u \in \mathbb{R}^{|U|\times n^{'}}$, $L_u \in \mathbb{R}^{|U|\times n}$ and $L_s \in \mathbb{R}^{|S|\times n}$
+There is a one-to-one correspondence between labels and their property embeddings i.e. each label has a label embedding and a property embedding.
+These property embeddings encode labels such that: 1) the new property embeddings can be learnt from the input; 2) the similarities among labels in the label embeddings space are preserved in the property embedding space as much as possible.
+This leads us to formulate the objective $J_s$ in Equation (\ref{eq:j11}) in which the first part ensures that the matrix of property embeddings $B$ can be mapped from data $X$ using the model $W$, while the second part ensures that the cosine similarities that existed between different labels in the original label embeddings are preserved.
+We take the average of the features for all instances that have the same label, therefore, we have one input $\mathbf{x}$ for each label.
+We denote by $\mathcal{S}/\mathcal{U}$ the set of seen/unseen labels and the subscript $s/u$ refers to parameters corresponding to seen/unseen labels.